Weather Terms and Definitions

 WEATHER STATION

-weatherstation over the web in nearly real time.
-Data from the daily readings are stored in log files
+the web in nearly real time.
+Data from the daily readings are stored in log

 For more information, go to